 In 1851 William Tite was appointed to oversee the design of individual buildings as they were submitted for approval by the Ramsden Trustees.
 Tite was already a well-established and prosperous architect who favoured classical design and most of the buildings reflect his taste for the palazzi, built by wealthy families during the Italian Renaissance.
 Pritchett, who by the early 1850s had fallen out of favour with the Ramsdens, designed Lion Buildings for Samuel Oldfield, though Tite rejected initial proposals, later informing George Loch that ‘they are greatly indebted to me for putting a very crude design into shape and proportion’.

-Arguably, the grandest building is Britannia Buildings (1856-59) designed by George Crosland with its full-blooded interpretation of the palazzo, incorporating boldly sculpted masks, rustication, scrolled brackets and rich festoons with its central parapet bearing the Royal Arms above which is the sculpted figure of Britannia.
+Arguably, the grandest building is Britannia Buildings (1856-59), designed by William Cocking for merchant manufacturer George Crosland and Sons, with its full-blooded interpretation of the palazzo, incorporating boldly sculpted masks, rustication, scrolled brackets and rich festoons with its central parapet bearing the Royal Arms above which is the sculpted figure of Britannia.

 It was the Ramsden Estate Office that broke the mould, with a design by Huddersfield born W H Crossland, who had established his reputation with his designs for Rochdale Town Hall and was to develop a distinctive interpretation of Gothic architecture that culminated in his outstanding design for the Royal Holloway College in Surrey.
 The Estate Office was a clear break from the Classical traditions that had pre-dominated and followed a period when the ‘Battle of Styles’ was fiercely contested between the supporters of the Gothic and the Classical.
 The architectural and decorative flamboyance of Crossland’s scheme is striking, incorporating intricate sculptural details, the use of wrought iron and granite as well as introducing turrets, trefoil-headed windows and many other features that successfully add charm but retain the overall grandeur of the architecture of the Square.